Power and Distance: Why UK Politics Fails the Public and How Local Governance Can Restore Trust

 Yet the complexities I mentioned above, all come back to just one thing: That the economic system we have today has been developed to benefit the self-interests of the few.
 That those driving it have continued to push prices up in the pursuit of ever-growing profits for as long as our stupid politicians have printed money and kept handing it out.
 When instead good politicians would have faced up to reality and dealt with the problems for wider society that have been caused by that same greedy few.

-The Covid Pandemic has caused stupid politicians and greedy business and financial leaders to overplay their hand.
+The Covid Pandemic has caused out of touch politicians and greedy business and financial leaders to overplay their hand.

 Events, or a coming chronology of them – which will have been caused by so many different profit-driven people with influence behaving in the same way, will combine to make basic food unaffordable where it is available.
 It will be absent from the supermarket and shop shelves where it would otherwise be not.